CamilingJS/CamilingJS/README.md

     <tr>
         <td width="60%">
             <h2>EList Post-Pandemic E-Commerce Sales Analysis</h2>
-            <h4>Founded in 2018, Elist is an e-commerce company that specializes in selling electronic consumer goods to customers all across the country, with a recent user base expansion to global markets over the past few years.
-Like many other e-commerce companies, Elist sells their products through their online website as well as their own mobile app.
-Additionally, they utilize several different marketing channels to target consumers such as SEO, email campaigns, and affiliate links...</h4>
+            <h4>Founded in 2018, Elist is an e-commerce company that sells popular electronic products and has since expanded to a global customer base.
+Like most e-commerce companies, Elist sells products through its online site as well as its mobile app.
+It uses a variety of marketing channels to reach customers, including email campaigns, SEO, and affiliate links.
+Over the past few years, its most popular products have been from Apple, Samsung, and ThinkPad.
+The company has a core dataset consisting of orders, order statuses, customers, products, and geographic information.
+Its data is quite messy (surprise!) and contains numerous insights that have yet to be discovered by the company.</h4>
                 <a href="https://github.com/CamilingJS/elist_analysis/blob/main/README.md" target="_blank">
                 <img width="100px" src="https://res.cloudinary.com/dxctpvd8v/image/upload/v1736041465/JonathanCamiling_Excel_Mini_ukzmms" alt="Excel" />
                 </a>